drepo-eth/site/content/drepo/decentralization/decentralization/index.md

 decision is put to the vote for everyone to participate holds a higher _degree of decentralization_ than electing a ruler who will make the 'right' choices.

+{{< image-svg
+  src="levels-of-centralization.excalidraw.svg"
+  alt="Levels of Decentralization"
+  caption="Levels of Decentralization: Most systems are not 100% centralized or decentralized.
+To accomplish their goals they have to find the right balance." >}}

 However, holding a vote on practically everything _does not scale_.
 If the number of participants or decisions grows substantially, it becomes extremely cumbersome to conduct polls.
 This holds especially true in the real world, where